Amanda Lee (pilot): Blue Angels

-In July 2022, Lieutenant Lee was announced as the first woman to join the Blue Angels as a demonstration pilot, and as the second woman in the team, after USMC Captain Katie Higgins Cook who joined in 2015, flying the C-130 Fat Albert transport plane.
+In July 2022, Lieutenant Lee was announced as the first woman to join the Blue Angels as a demonstration pilot, and as the second woman in the team, after USMC Captain Katie Higgins Cook who joined in 2015, flying the Lockheed C-130 Hercules Fat Albert transport plane.

-In September 2022 she was assigned to the "Gladiators" of Strike Fighter Squadron (VFA) 106, based at Naval Air Station Oceana in Virginia.
+In September 2022 she was assigned to the "Gladiators" of Strike Fighter Squadron 106 (VFA-106), based at Naval Air Station Oceana in Virginia.
 She flies the F/A-18E and the F/A-18F Super Hornet.
 Her induction and training as a new Blue Angels pilot was captured in the 2024 film The Blue Angels.

 Lee's first performance as the Left Wing demo pilot with the Blue Angels took place on March 11, 2023, in El Centro, California.
 She also performed before an estimated 100,000 people at the MCAS Beaufort Airshow on May 22 and 23, 2023.
 She was cheered at the show on both days as she climbed into the cockpit of her number three aircraft.

 Lieutenant Commander Lee was the slot pilot in the Blue Angels #4 jet, during the 2024 season.
 Her tour with the Blue Angels lasted two years through the end of the 2024 season.
 She returned to the fleet in late 2024 to serve as a department head at VFA-87, where she was working on the squadron's 2025 deployment aboard the Navy's newest aircraft carrier, the USS Gerald R. Ford.